 Casablanca has expanded from a minor town to one of the largest in Morocco as a result of new sorts of modern architectural development, and it has become a prominent industrial and commercial hub more responsive to the Western way of life than other Moroccan towns.
 Casablanca, Morocco’s economic capital and largest city, is located on the Atlantic coast and is surrounded by stunning beaches, making it a popular seaside getaway.
 It is located roughly 80 kilometers south of Rabat and 100 kilometers south of El Jadida along the motorway.
 It has a population of about 4 million people, making it the most populous city in the Maghreb.

-The ocean offers vast beaches that span for roughly 10 kilometers.
+The ocean offers vast beaches that span roughly 10 kilometers.
 The softness here is that of fine sand and the sun’s caress.
 It is a year-round paradise, only three hours from the major European capitals.
 Agadir is a city in southwest Morocco on the Atlantic coast in the Souss region, 508 kilometers south of Casablanca, 173 kilometers from Essaouira, and 235 kilometers west of Marrakech.
-It is at a wonderful position and has an exquisite temperature that will make you forget about your troubles.
+It is in a wonderful position and has an exquisite temperature that will make you forget about your troubles.
 It is bordered by palm-fringed boulevards and waterfront bars.
 Because of its sophistication and the enormous number of visiting people, Agadir, Morocco’s main coastal resort, has a distinctively Western air.

-This regal Moroccan cities historic cultural capital.
+This regal Moroccan city’s historic cultural capital.
 Its exquisite madrassas, a cradle of knowledge, are its vivid icon.
 This fortified city, a UNESCO World Heritage Site, will take you to the Middle Ages.
 The access to the Bab Bou-Jeloud district is through its large 1913 gate, which is adorned with blue and green tiles, the city’s colors.
 Fez is separated into two sections: the old city and the new city.

-Tangier has long been an unofficial cultural hub for a range of writers and artists from over the world, and it also attracts property developers, particularly from the Rif and elsewhere.
+Tangier has long been an unofficial cultural hub for a range of writers and artists from all over the world, and it also attracts property developers, particularly from the Rif and elsewhere.
 It is located on the Strait of Gibraltar, which joins Africa and Europe, about 15 kilometers from the Spanish shore, on the edge of the Rif mountain range, and affords a spectacular view of the opposite side.
 Tangiers has long functioned as a critical strategic location.
 With a history of two thousand five hundred years, it today has a population of one million people and is one of the oldest cities in North Africa.
 Its medina, Kasbah, bazaars, and souks are among the most active in the country, and its beaches are stunning, stretching for about 7 kilometers.
 Tangiers became a famous destination for the international jet set in the last century.
-Tangier, a major seaside resort, with a diverse hotel and tourist infrastructure, as well as a medina that draws a huge number of people and where Spanish is more widely spoken than French.
+Tangier, is a major seaside resort, with a diverse hotel and tourist infrastructure, as well as a medina that draws a huge number of people and where Spanish is more widely spoken than French.

 It is a coastal town with a nearly 60-kilometer-long coastline with a succession of rocky creeks or beautiful sandy beaches, and its hinterland offers significant ecological diversity for hiking.
 Rabat, Morocco’s administrative capital, is located on the Atlantic coast, on the left (or south) bank of the Bouregreg River, opposite the city of Salé.
 These two cities are for this reason nicknamed “twin cities”.
 It has a population of little more than a million people.
-Rabat is a first-class tourist attraction because to its pleasant climate all year, superb location on the Atlantic’s shore, and tremendously rich history.
-It has a particular historical heritage that represents the different civilisations that have shaped the Two Banks of the Bouregreg over the millennia.
+Rabat is a first-class tourist attraction because of its pleasant climate all year, superb location on the Atlantic’s shore, and tremendously rich history.
+It has a particular historical heritage that represents the different civilizations that have shaped the Two Banks of the Bouregreg over the millennia.
 Rabat is one of the few cities in Morocco that has managed to keep its historical and cultural past.
 A series of sites in Rabat have been included on the UNESCO World Heritage List as cultural value since June 2012.
 There are ministries and the governmental administration, as well as the Royal Palace.

-The fortifications of the Portuguese city, with their bastions and ramparts, are an early example of Portuguese military architecture of the Renaissance, and are listed as a UNESCO World Heritage Site.
+The fortifications of the Portuguese city, with their bastions and ramparts, are an early example of Portuguese military architecture of the Renaissance and are listed as a UNESCO World Heritage Site.
 The Portuguese cistern, the castle of Mazagan, and the Manueline-style Church of the Assumption are the only existing Portuguese constructions.
 It is one of the rising cities in the tourist area, attracting more and more local and foreign visitors.
 It is located 96 kilometers from Casablanca and has a growing population of 300,000 people, the majority of whom speak French as a second language.
 Retirees flock to the area because of its coastal setting, pleasant microclimate, good quality of life, and inexpensive cost of living.
 El Jadida is a city of the future, with the “new” city of El Jadida being created on the way to Azemmour and guaranteed to be carbon neutral.

 The dunes around Merzouga hamlet are situated in the Moroccan desert cities.
-Merzouga is known for its huge sand dunes in the province of Errachidia’s Draa-Tafilalet area.
+Merzouga is known for its huge dunes in the province of Errachidia’s Draa-Tafilalet area.
 There are several activities offered, like camel riding, quad biking on the dunes, sandboarding, nights under the stars, and wandering in the desert to experience the beauty and changing color of the dunes.
 Merzouga is the best setting for an adventure.

 The film industry has called it The Hollywood of Morocco or Holly-Ouarzazate.
 It is a caramel-colored oasis heightened by the dazzling blue of the North African sky, with its many adobe Kasbahs, dry mountains and plains, lush green valleys and oases, palm groves, and villages of red or ochre soil that contribute to the region’s appeal and tourist draw.
 The Kasbah of Taourirt, which belonged to the Glaoui and was built in the middle of the 18th century, is the city’s icon.
 It is represented on the new 50-dirham notes and is located near the medina.
-This Moroccan towns is the nerve center of a wide region in southern Morocco, lying at the confluence of the valleys of the Ouarzazate and Dades rivers (from the High Atlas), which generate the Draa river downstream of their junction.
+This Moroccan town is the nerve center of a wide region in southern Morocco, lying at the confluence of the valleys of the Ouarzazate and Dades rivers (from the High Atlas), which generate the Draa River downstream of their junction.
 Ideal for peaceful vacations in a beautiful setting.

 Asilah is a vibrant little city with brilliantly colored murals on the walls.
 The historic walled coastal city is a lively and exciting site where the cultures of Spain and Morocco collide.

 Explore the old city and enjoy the artistry and tradition that radiates from every street.
-The beachside promenade is great for a leisurely cycling among the lovely cafés and ocean panoramas.
+The beachside promenade is great for leisurely cycling among the lovely cafés and ocean panoramas.

 This laid-back vacation city is popular with domestic tourists throughout the summer months.
 The River Loukas flows softly through Larache, and the beautiful ruins of Lixus, where the famed Gardens of the Hesperides are supposed to have been located, are close.